We're ready for Apple Silicon!

 Premiere Pro ARM64 Compatible Plugins

-Starting with version 4.4.7, the Film Impact V4 plugins have built-in ARM64 support!
-Our plugin executables on macOS now have support for Intel and ARM64 architectures.
+Starting today the Film Impact V4 plugins have built-in ARM64 support!
+Our plugin executables on macOS now have support for Intel, AMD, and ARM64 architectures.
 Your system will automatically take the one you need.

 Whether you launch Premiere Pro in Rosetta2 compatibility mode, or in native Apple Silicon mode, you’ll find our plugins listed in the Premiere Pro Effects Library.
 It's because we're ready for Apple Silicon!